grape80/sesame/README.md

-# sesame
+# Sesame.js
-Sesame is a helper library for Vanilla JS.
+Sesame.js is a helper library for Vanilla JS.